FOR IMMEDIATE RELEASE: March 19, 2020

 CITY OF PASADENA ISSUES SAFER AT HOME ORDER FOR CONTROL OF COVID-19

 Temporary Prohibition of Events and Gatherings of 10 Persons or More &

 Closure of Non-Essential Businesses and Areas

 PASADENA, Calif.—In concert with the Los Angeles County Department of Public Health, Pasadena Health Officer Dr. Ying-Ying Goh has issued a new proclamation regarding the COVID-19 outbreak.
-The purpose of this order is to prohibit public and private events or gatherings of 10 or more people, and require the closure of malls, shopping centers, children's playgrounds, and non-essential retail businesses in an effort to stem or slow the spread of COVID-19 within the Pasadena community.
-View full text of Safer at Home Order.
+The purpose of this Order is to prohibit public and private events or gatherings of 10 or more people, and require the closure of malls, shopping centers, children's playgrounds, and non-essential retail businesses in an effort to stem or slow the spread of COVID-19 within the Pasadena community.

 For all gatherings that are not prohibited, the health officer orders those persons attending an event or gathering and the venues holding the event or gathering implement the following infection control precautions:

 (1) Practice social distancing within the confined space by requiring attendees to be separated by six (6) feet;